ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 His head shakes, "While within Navarre's borders.
 In Poromiel we're only observing in hopes to help the Poromish develop a better defensive method.
 I know it'll take longer to be accepted.
 King Tauri isn't just going to go with the flight plan we presented."

-"You still presented it though, so I'm assuming you think you'll eventually have the upperhand?"
+"You still presented it though, so I'm assuming you think you'll eventually have the upper hand?"

 He nuzzles his forehead into her thigh, "Poromiel is Navarre's first ward before their own is how I'll spin it for approval if things continue to not go my way."